Hard Work and Plain Living (艰苦奋斗, 勤俭节约)

 • Read all sections of the website.

 • Determine what work tasks you are planning to do.
 Look around or read the site for ideas.
+Make sure you communicate what you are planning to do before you do it to allow feedback from others.

 • Email alpacaplayhouse@gmail.com include “worktrade” in the subject link, and in the body provide the details of your work plan within 24 hours of your arrival.
+Log your hours in the spreadsheet on the same day you do the work.
+Not the next day or afterwards.

 Here is a list of things you can do: